-virtualenv and pip - A python environment in 60 seconds
+virtualenv and pip - a Python environment in 60 seconds

 I'm a PHP developer completely new to Python.
 For this project, I want to make sure that everyone's using the same environment, which means virtualenv and pip.
 As an added bonus, this means that your pip installs are per project, and not system wide.
 Here's a quick guide to getting it all set up on Ubuntu.